Working With a Divorce Attorney

 Most states have devised a formula for child support based on income.
 If both parents work, the support may differ from an amount that would be awarded if only one parent works.
 When a large income is involved, your divorce attorney will advise you.
 The judge makes the final decision, so it is essential your attorney know all the costs related to raising your children without changing their lifestyle.
 If there was a prenuptial agreement, alimony may already be determined.
 If you are employed, your earnings will be taken into consideration when the judge determines alimony.
 He or she may rule against alimony.
 Be sure you have given your divorce lawyer all financial information including living expenses.

 Divorce can be ugly.
 It's critical to hire an experienced divorce attorney to assure you are not financially taken advantage of in the process.
-If you have any questions concerning a divorce, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free comprehensive in office consultation.
+If you have any questions concerning a divorce, call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.